Exercises for Beginning Players

 Video forthcoming.
 The martele (“rocket bow”) stroke helps the student draw a straight bow more easily.
 Because mid-course corrections are not possible, it’s all about “feeling” the path of the bow!

 The Gooseberry pattern works on developing the Martele stroke.
 Facility with martele gives students better control of bow straightness, which in turn builds comfort in using the whole bow.

 A refreshing glimpse into the world of a young child.
 What does the world look like through their eyes?
 The first secret to teaching young beginners is to intrigue their mind and captivate their imagination.

 Creating structure, setting boundaries, and yet bringing imagination and spontaneity … how to find the balance that creates a delightful relationship and intensive, high-quality learning for each child.

 Learn how to set up practice parents so that your students consistently show up to lessons with great results.

-Introducing skills too early can create frustration for a young child and significantly slow the learning process.
-Here are some tips for sequencing skills, recognizing when you’ve missed a “hidden” prerequisite skill, and an overview of the learning process from a developmental and neuroscientific point of view.
+Introducing skills too early can create frustration for a young child and slow the learning process.
+Here are tips for sequencing skills and recognizing when you’ve missed a “hidden” prerequisite skill.
+We’ll also look at overview of the learning process